 But can we dig any deeper?

-No, we cannot.
-Quarks are the smallest entities we have come across in our scientific endeavor through the sand grain.
-Actually, quarks and electrons, but wait, why an electron?
+Quarks are the smallest units we have encountered in our scientific endeavor through the grain of sand.
+Quarks and electrons, actually, but wait, why an electron?

-Well, unlike its peers, the electron remains adamant to be a truly fundamental particle.
+Well, unlike its peers, the electron continues to insist on being a truly fundamental particle.
 It has resisted being further broken down into more elementary pieces.
 However, if electrons and quarks are fundamental, and quarks reside in protons, how is its radius three times larger than that of a proton?!

 The radius we ascribe to a subatomic particle arises from certain assumptions.
 For instance, when the mass-energy potential of an electron is assumed to be fully contained, its radius turns out to be greater than that of a proton.
 A better approach to calculating the electron’s radius has been recognized as utilizing the proton/electron mass ratios.